zapisnicar/cookiecutter-pyqt5/README.rst

 With the questions during installation answered, the user will have a fully functioning Python project in their current working directory.
 This package will contain a GUI application template in the package directory.
 All the user needs to finish coding is the rest of their GUI application.

+Source files (*.ui and sample icons) for PyQt5 Designer are inside /designer directory.
+Compile it with Makefile.